ASEAN U-19 Women's Championship

-The AFF U-19 Women's Championship is association football tournament for women's national teams under the age of 19.
+The ASEAN U-19 Women's Championship is association football tournament for women's national teams under the age of 19.
 It is organised by the ASEAN Football Federation every two years.
 The official tournament started in 2014, hosted by Thailand and won by Thailand.

 History

 2014

 The first women's ASEAN championship at the youth level, held as the 2014 AFF U-19 Women's Championship was held in Thailand from 16 August through 26 August 2014.
 The competition was held at the Rajamangala Stadium.

 In the final, Thailand defeated Vietnam by penalties.
 The top scorer award went to Nilar Win of Myanmar.

 2022

 Eight years after the maiden tournament, ASEAN Football Federation decided to bring back the competition and changed it into an under-18 tournament.
 Indonesia were chosen as host for the 2022 edition.
 All matches were held in Jakabaring Sport City, with Gelora Sriwijaya Stadium as the main venue and Jakabaring Athletic Field as the alternate venue.